-Peter approached the podium where DJ Wreckage (real name Stephanie Powalski, a sophomore with a GPA of 3.8 and president of Atherton High’s internationally renowned chess club) was spinning beats.
+Peter approached the podium where DJ Wreckage (real name Stephanie Powalski—sophomore, 3.8 GPA, president of Atherton High’s internationally renowned chess club) was spinning beats.
 He flashed a trio of hundreds in front of her face.

 “ ’Sup Steph.
-Can I buy some mic time?”
+Can I buy me some mic time?”

 She gave the money in his hand a dubious look.
 “Holly paid me four grand for this.”